-- Twin sharing accommodation with Breakfast plan in Kathmandu
+- Twin sharing accommodation at 3-star hotel with Breakfast plan in Kathmandu

 - Guesthouse/ Mountain Teahouse/ Homestay accommodation during the time of trekking